numbat70/clyde/_docs/Content/06-SUP_SOP_Courses.md

 ## During
 The following must be adhered to:
 - The course will be delivered within 100m of shore and 250m from safe haven (Lochside path)
+- Instructors will prioritise students health, safety and welfare above all else.
+- Instructors will regularly check that students are not too cold or tired to continue.

 ## After
 The following must be adhered to:
+- A debrief will be held with the Students
+- Next steps to develop their skills and enjoy the sport will be outlined
+- Equipment will be recovered and cleaned in accordance with current COVID policy